miikaah/musa/README.md

 ##### 2.11.2019

-It seems the last days' changes finally fixed the memory leak(s)!
+It seems the last days changes finally fixed the memory leak(s)!
 Note to self: code functional React components properly.

 - refactor: Use absolute paths
-- refactor: start refactoring components to styled components
+- refactor: refactor components to styled components
 - chore: add babel-plugin-macros and use styled-components/macro
-- chore: remove stylelint
 - chore: update all packages
-- chore: remove dotenv-cli
+- chore: remove stylelint, dotenv-cli and node-sass

 ##### 1.11.2019